 Enemy Energy: 180

 Enemy nearby.
-Battle button available.
+Scan has battle actions available.

 Battle Intel